Willphillips96/Azure-SIEM-Honeypot-Lab/README.md

     <img width="291" alt="image" src="https://github.com/user-attachments/assets/62f30dd9-b482-43bc-b577-742047167b09">
     <img width="290" alt="image" src="https://github.com/user-attachments/assets/89a16aa4-b1da-4751-a8ef-c9612aa3b09d">

-26. Last but not least I ran the Query on step
+26. Last but not least I ran the Query on step 23 and the map will work successfully.
+Keep in mind it does take time to populate as bad actors are discovering the vulnerable machine!